kanishk-jain-01/kanishk-jain-01/README.md

 Welcome to my Github Portfolio.
 Below are some of the projects I have spearheaded and am proud to share.

 ### Genius Reads: A Better Way to Read Technical Material

+GeniusReads is an AI-powered PDF reader designed for technical learning that combines document viewing with intelligent conversation and automatic knowledge extraction.
+Users can highlight text passages, ask questions about the content, and engage in AI-driven discussions that help deepen understanding of complex technical materials.
+The application automatically extracts key concepts from these learning sessions using LangGraph workflows and OpenAI, building a searchable knowledge base with vector similarity matching for discovering related ideas across documents.
+Built with a sophisticated multi-language architecture using Rust (Tauri) for performance, Python for AI processing, React for the UI, and PostgreSQL with pgvector for semantic search capabilities.

 [![Watch the video](https://img.youtube.com/vi/ZiwywinU1I4/0.jpg)](https://www.youtube.com/watch?v=ZiwywinU1I4)